Barrett's oesophagus, Omeprazole dosage and bile reflux: links

-Scrutinizing science: Peer review is an article that explains how the system works.
+- Scrutinizing science: Peer review is an article that explains how the system works.
 "Peer review does the same thing for science that the "inspected by #7" sticker does for your t-shirt: provides assurance that someone who knows what they're doing has double-checked it."

-Nepotism and sexism in peer-review finds faults in the system: "In the first-ever analysis of peer-review scores for postdoctoral fellowship applications, the system is revealed as being riddled with prejudice.
+- Nepotism and sexism in peer-review finds faults in the system: "In the first-ever analysis of peer-review scores for postdoctoral fellowship applications, the system is revealed as being riddled with prejudice.
 The policy of secrecy in evaluation must be abandoned."

-Scholarly peer review article from Wikipedia explains the way current consensus of opinion can suppress new ideas. " The peer review process may suppress dissent against "mainstream" theories and may be biased against novelty.
+- Scholarly peer review article from Wikipedia explains the way current consensus of opinion can suppress new ideas. " The peer review process may suppress dissent against "mainstream" theories and may be biased against novelty.
 Reviewers tend to be especially critical of conclusions that contradict their own views, and lenient towards those that match them."

 The article also lists examples of failures "Perhaps the most widely recognized failure of peer review is its inability to ensure the identification of high-quality work.
 The list of important scientific papers that were rejected by some peer-reviewed journals goes back at least as far as the editor of Philosophical Transaction's 1796 rejection of Edward Jenner's report of the first vaccination against smallpox. "

 - Peer review: a flawed process at the heart of science and journals an article from the Journal of the Royal Society of Medicine makes interesting reading.